 Carla Cioffi is a documentary and fine art photographer.
-She was born in Caracas, Venezuela to a Sicilian father and an American mother, and from a young age she has lived, and later worked, in a number of diverse places across the globe.
-In 2007,...
+She was born in Caracas, Venezuela to a Sicilian father and an American mother.
+In 2007, she was hired as a photographer/photo archivist at NASA (National Aeronautics and Space...

 Focus:Photographer, Photojournalist, Politics, Travel, Fine Art, Environment, Documentary, News, Photography, Portraiture, Stock, Events, Art

 Skills:Image Archiving, Digital Printing, Adobe Photoshop, Photo Editing, Black & White Printing, Color Printing, Photojournalism, Film Photography

 In 2014, I had the opportunity to live and work in Qatar for a year and a half.
 One of the more fascinating places to visit was the Al Shahaniya Camel Racetrack.
 A 45-minute drive from the capital of Doha, this massive complex is a world away.